UFSCar-LaSID/weighted-sims-recommender/README.md

 * Efficient ensemble method that combines user-item and item-item similarity to yield the recommendation;
 * Uses the same item and user embeddings for both types of similarity calculation;
 * Any vector representation can be employed, e.g., matrix factorization (ALS or BPR) and neural networks (RecVAE);
-* Marginal gains when fine-tuning the embeddings, allowing reuse of pre-trained embeddings.
+* Marginal gains when fine-tuning the embeddings, allowing reuse of pre-trained embeddings without significant loss of quality.

 Below we present a summary of the method and the achieved results.
 More details can be found in the original paper.